-- 31 March 2022

-- results of the latest funding valuation;

-- 31 March 2022 results of the previous IAS26 report;

-- 28 February 2023 actual Fund returns to;

-- 31 March 2023 Fund asset statement;

-- 31 March 2023

-- Fund asset statement, - Fund income and expenditure items; and

-- 31 March 2023

-31 March 2023

-- details of any new unreduced early retirement payments out to.
+• 31 March 2022 - results of the latest funding valuation; • 31 March 2024 - results of the previous IAS26 report; • 31 March 2025 - actual Fund returns to; • 31 March 2025 - Fund asset statement; • 31 March 2025 - Fund income and expenditure items to; and • 31 March 2025 - details of any new unreduced early retirement payments out to.

-The data is provided by the administering authority and has been checked for reasonableness by the actuary and is sufficient for this purpose.
+The data is provided by the administering authority and has been checked for reasonableness by the actuary, including consistency with previous valuation data where relevant and is sufficient for this purpose.
 Although some of these data items have been estimated, the actuary does not believe that they are likely to have a material effect on the results of this report.
 There have not been any material changes or events since the data was prepared.